-To ensure the timely evaluation of candidates, the Department Committee members shall be selected during the May meeting prior to the academic year.
-Within a week of the election, the Committee shall elect chairs.
+To ensure the timely evaluation of candidates, the Department Committee members shall be selected preferably during the May meeting prior to the academic year but definitely by the first Department meeting of the academic year.
+Within a week of the election, the Committees shall elect chairs.